 It is possible that a student may make an allegation against a member of staff.
+This could meet a safeguard concern threshold, could be a low level concern or not be upheld.

 If such an allegation is made, the member of staff receiving the allegation will immediately inform the Head Teacher.
-The Head Teacher on all such occasions will discuss the content of all allegations with the Local Authority Designated Officer (LADO).
+The Head Teacher on all such occasions will discuss the content of all allegations with the Local Authority Designated Officer (LADO) and will follow their advice.

 If the allegation concerns the Head Teacher, the member of staff will immediately inform the Chair of Governors (Mrs Ulyatt), who will consult with the Local Authority Designated Officer (LADO) on 01452 426994.
 Ellwood Primary School will follow the school's procedures for Allegations of Abuse against Staff, a copy of which will be available from the school office.
+The incident will be reported and recorded correctly.
+This will be factual and not opinions.
+If it is a substantial allegation it will referred correctly following the allegations policy.